jesusalbasvitil/SACRE/README.md

 # SACRE

-Registers about common birds y six grids in Aragón, Spain for SEO / BirdLife App SACRE
+Registers about common birds on six grids in Teruel an Huesca, and three in Zgz city (Urban SACRE), in Aragón , Spain for SEO / BirdLife
+App SACRE
 `!Seis18762158` `jesusalbasvitil@gmail.com`